 Of course, if I set it to 74F, properly sealed the window, insulated the exhaust hose — the Wave2 would not be running continuously, because the unit would stop cooling when the room temperature reached the thermostat set temperature.
 From watching online videos, with this set-up I could probably run the Wave2 for a good 12 hours or more, before having to recharge.

 If I set up my 3 solar panels outside and ran the line back through the window (also part of the plan), then I’d have 600 watts of power to run the unit or charge the battery during the day.
 Solar panels only put out fully rated watts in a lab setting.
-Real world, they put out something like 80-90% of stated watts, which can still be a lot of power.
+Real world, they put out something like 80-90% of stated watts, which is still a lot of power.

 The main reason to have a portable heat pump, like the Ecoflow Wave2, and a big SoGen battery to run it, like the Bluetti AC200max, is because it is quite literally emergency life support equipment in this climate.
 If the grid were to go down in the summer, many people will be in serious trouble due to the heat.